 A manual injection Pyrolysis unit is used with a Gas Chromatograph with Mass Selective Detector (Py-GC/MS)to analyze evidence such as paints, fibers, and polymers.

 Glass Refractive Index Measurement System

 The Glass Refractive Index Measurement System (GRIM) measures the refractive index of glass fragments using the oil-immersion method, a process that exploits the variation of refractive index with temperature.

 Scanning Electron Microscopy

-A scanning electron microscope/energy dispersive x-ray system is used for high resolution and magnification imaging with enhanced depth of field.
-The process results in a nondestructive analysis of gunshot residue particles, paints, metals, powders, and other trace materials.
+A Scanning Electron Microscope/Energy Dispersive X-ray system (SEM/EDX) is used for elemental analysis and high resolution and magnification imaging with enhanced depth of field.
+The process results in a non-destructive analysis of gunshot residue particles, paints, metals, powders, and other trace materials.

-Thermo-Electron Quan-X fluorescence system is used in the elemental analysis of glass, larger metal fragments, powders, and certain liquids.
+The Energy Dispersive X-ray Fluorescence (XRF) analyzer is used for the non-destructive elemental analysis of trace evidence such as glass, larger metal fragments, powders and certain liquids.